-The best Logitech gaming mouse we've reviewed so far is the Logitech G Pro Wireless.
-This mouse is considered to be one of the best wireless gaming mice available on the market.
-It has amazing performance and the mouse glides well and feels accurate.
-It has two side buttons on each side of the mouse, giving you a few more inputs than a typical FPS mouse with only two side buttons.
+The best Logitech gaming mouse we've tested is the Logitech G Pro Wireless.
+This is considered to be one of the best wireless gaming mice available on the market.
+It has amazing performance, glides well, and feels accurate.
+It has two side buttons on each side, giving you a few more inputs than a typical FPS mouse with only two side buttons.
 It features RGB lighting, which can be customized inside the G HUB software, just like its CPI settings.
-This mouse has a rather universal shape and size, and most people will be able to grip it comfortably.
+It has a rather universal shape and size, and most people will be able to grip it comfortably.

-The best Logitech gaming mouse with a wire we've tested is the Logitech G502 Hero.
-This wired gaming mouse is well-suited to FPS games thanks to its comfortable and well-built design.
+The best Logitech gaming mouse with a wire we've tested is the Logitech G502 HERO.
+This wired gaming option is well-suited to FPS games thanks to its comfortable and well-built design.
 It has a fair amount of additional programmable buttons, and its slanted design and thumb rest makes it comfortable enough for long gaming sessions.
-It's well-suited for fans of claw or palm grip, though unfortunately, people with small hands will likely find it too large to easily reach all the buttons.
-It's also quite a heavy mouse, which may bother some people.
-On the bright side, it has a very low click latency, and it uses the Logitech HERO sensor, which performs extremely well overall.
+It's well-suited for fans of claw or palm grip, though people with small hands will likely find it too large to easily reach all the buttons.
+It's also quite heavy, which may bother some people.
+On the bright side, it has very low click latency, and it uses the Logitech HERO sensor, which performs extremely well overall.

-Overall, Logitech makes very solid mice that are part of the best performing mice we've reviewed so far.
+Overall, Logitech makes very solid mice that are some of the best performing mice we've tested.
 The Logitech Gaming branch makes amazing gaming mice and are pioneers in improving wireless technologies.
 However, they still make very good wired mice.
 Their most recent sensors are also considered to be some of the best available.
-Unfortunately, their higher-end wireless mice tend to be expensive, but since they make a lot of different mice, you're more than likely going to find one that fits your budget.
+Unfortunately, their higher-end wireless options tend to be expensive, but since they make a lot of different mice, you're more than likely going to find one that fits your budget.

 Logitech makes a lot of different types of mice, and will more than likely have one that suits your needs.
 They also create their own sensors which are often used in their gaming mice.